Timberland Unitarian-Universalist Fellowship

 Welcome!
 It is with great pleasure that I invite you to visit with us on any Sunday evening.
 We are a welcoming fellowship open to all regardless of race, creed, color, gender orientation or identity.

 We gather each Sunday at 5:00 pm for refreshments and socializing, followed by our service that begins at 5:30 pm.
 We hope that for you, as it is for us, that you will find this fellowship to be a place of friendship, lively discussion, and inspiration.
 Our fellowship is small and is led by our fellowship officers.
 We have a Consulting UU Ordained Minister who leads our service on the 2nd Sunday of each month.
 Other services are led by guest speakers or fellowship members.
 Many services are often centered around a video presentation of a UU Service from other UU churches, a TED Talk or other presentation that is relevant to Unitarian Universalist Principles and sources.
 All of our services involve a discussion portion following the presentation of the service topic.
-On the 1st and 3rd Sundays from 4:00 pm to 5:00 pm we have a discussion group we call the Forum Fellowship.
+On the occasional Sunday from 4:00 pm to 5:00 pm we have a discussion group we call the Forum Fellowship.
 The discussions can cover a broad range of topics or educational presentations.
+These discussions are announced on the web page and on Facebook.

 Unitarian and Universalists movements began with questioning the status quo, and questioning became the hallmark of our approach to truth.
 We are a creedless religion, which means we have no set beliefs that one must accept, and none one must reject.
 Rather than creeds or doctrines as the basis for belief, we share a set of seven Principles and draw from many other sources as our guide to attitude and action.